MCSLTeam/MCSL2/README_EN.md

 The official website of MCSL 2：[https://mcsl.lxhtt.xyz](https://mcsl.lxhtt.xyz)

-(In China, you may need to use a web acceleration tool for GitHub, such as WattToolkit.)
+(In China, you may need to use a web acceleration tool for GitHub, such as Watt Toolkit.)

 MCSL 2 has redesigned the user interface, develop with cleaner code logic.
 In addition to Launch, Configuration, and Download, many extension tools have been added to MCSL 2.